PaddleHQ/paddle-python-sdk/README.md

 ```

 ### Create an entity
-You can create a supported entity with the `create` function in the resource.
+You can create a supported entity with the `create()` method in the resource.
 It accepts the resource's corresponding `CreateOperation` e.g. `CreateProduct`.
 The created entity is returned.

 ``` python
 from paddle_billing.Client                                      import Client